ehtishamoas/introToIM/midtermProject/journal.md

 I have also structured the game class by creating the 2 functions for each level (levelSetting and levelUpdate).
 This allows the player to play next levels, and continue from the current level if game overs there.
 I have not created any proper level yet.
 But I have created 2 very small levels just to ensure that everyting is working properly.

+Lastly, I finalized and added the sounds for background, jump, fish collection, game over, and level completion.

+As I showed the game to my friends, they pointed out that it would be illogical for the penguin to be able to eliminate seals by jumping on their heads.
+Morever, the game would also become much easier.
+This critique seemed plausible to me, and thus I removed that feature.

 Here is the [link](https://drive.google.com/file/d/1ncwYIQ4nh55_DclKunNT5kAw6Oz4yK1z/view?usp=sharing) to the gameplay video as of now.

+#### June 13, 2021:
+I have created background_objects class to add trees, rocks, crystals, snowmen, and signboards to make the game more appealing.

+Then, I constructed 1 complete level of the game to submit for the assignment.

+Furthermore, I added snowfall effect using ellipses.

+I also wanted to add gaps in the ground platform, falling where would result in game over.
+But since I implemented ground platform as a background layer, I could not just add the image of gaps while making the last background layer a backgroung of the gap.
+I have an idea to include this feature: to implement the ground platform layer just like I implemented the above platforms (in level_setting method using a loop).
+But due to time constraints, I decided to make the game without this feature.

+Here is the [link](https://drive.google.com/file/d/1_TCsxud2RSg_5_bGwGXWPmjoosXdw0EB/view?usp=sharing) to the gameplay of the final version of the game.